osism/testbed/docs/source/notes.rst

 * Ansible errors that have something to do with undefined variables (e.g. AnsibleUndefined) are most likely due to cached facts that are no longer valid.
 The facts can be updated by running ``osism-generic facts``.

-  To avoid this problem a cronjob should be used for regular updates: ``osism-run custom cronjobs``.
 * The documentation of the OSISM can be found on https://docs.osism.tech.
 There you will find further details on deployment, operation etc.
 * The manager is used as pull through cache for Docker images and Ubuntu packages.
 This reduces